 You should see a screen with 'Congratulations' and an 'INIT' button.
 Press the INIT button and pair with your admin using a new pairing code.

-The images above contain Electric Enlil v7.5.0, though it's likely there's been a more recent release of lamassu-machine.
+The images above contain Electric Enlil v7.5.3, though it's possible there's been a more recent release of lamassu-machine.

 Once initialised and paired to the server, please let us know the output of the server command lamassu-devices, and we'll look for the new machine online and update it.